srinivassaitangudu/helpers1/docs/onboarding/ck.development_setup.how_to_guide.md

 ### Activate the thin environment

+- It is okay to skip this step as long as you use `tmux`.
+The thin environment is activated automatically within a `tmux` session.
 - To activate the thin environment, run the `setenv.sh` script.
 The script is located under `dev_scripts_{repo_name}/thin_client`, e.g.:
   ```bash